bulletmark/mpr/README.md

 $ mpr put file5.tpl /mymodule/templates
 ```

-To avoid this verbose typing, you can simply type the following instead:
+To avoid this verbose typing, mpr allows you to instead use the
+following shortcut because mpr can "infer" the full target path based on
+your current local directory:

 ```
 $ mpr put file5.tpl ///